-The L3 products are along-track products selected and cross-calibrated.
+The L3 products are along-track subsampled and cross-calibrated products.

 The Sea Level Anomalies (SLA) are used in oceanographic studies.
 They are computed from the difference of the instantaneous SSH minus a temporal reference.
 This temporal reference can be a Mean Profile (MP) in the case of repeat track or a gridded Mean Sea Surface (MSS) when the repeat track cannot be used.
 The errors affecting the SLAs, MPs and MSS have different magnitudes and wavelengths.
 The computation of the SLAs and their associated errors are detailed in Dibarboure et al, 2011 and Pujol et al, 2016.
 Both MP and MSS are referenced to the same reference period as specified in the QUID document.
 The methodology to change the reference period is presented in Pujol et al 2016.